alexwong23/COVID_DATA3406_Group4/README.md

 3. `$git add .` - for add all changes or ‘$git add hello.ipynb’ - for a specific file.
 4. `$git commit -m “Your commit comments here." `
 5. `$git push` - push your commits to the repository.

+If you thought you had made a mistake, you can simly reset your commit by using the command,
+   * `$git reset --soft HEAD~1` to reset it back by 1 commit
+      * use `--soft` if you simply wanted to restructure your message.
+      * use `--hard` if you want to completely remove the changes.
+   * `$git reset --hard 0abcd1d` resets to a specific commit based on the commit code.

+ For more commands see the [Git cheatsheet]().

 ## Group Member Details
 | Full Name       | Preferred Name | SID       | Email                      | Phone     |